"They required too much investment": the Peruvian army sold out Mi-26 helicopters

 The Anglo-Saxons brought only soldiers to the continent and took out gold ..

-Long before the Anglo-Saxons, the Spanish conquistadors brought horses to the American continent.
+Long before the Anglo-Saxons, horses were brought to the American continent by the Spanish conquistadors.

-Before that, in the "New World" local Indians had no idea about such animals.
-And the Spaniards on horseback led the Indians into a superstitious wild horror, sowing panic ...
+Before that, in the "New World" the local Indians had no idea about such animals.
+And the mounted Spaniards brought the Indians into a superstitious wild horror, sowing panic...

-Later, some of the horses ran wild and strayed into herds, receiving the nickname "mustang", which means (mestengo / mesteño "mixed") - a feral domestic horse.
+Later, some of the horses became wild and formed herds, receiving the nickname "mustang", which means (mestengo/mesteño "mixed") - a wild domestic horse.

 Mustang was common on the prairies of North America and the pampas of South America.